 - Web apps to edit, store, and share documents

-- Android / iPhone / Windows Phone apps with automatic storage and synchronization
+- Mobile phone apps with automatic storage and synchronization

 - Social-network-like systems, or apps with a social component